Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/r/rocm/USER.md

 not guaranteed to be compatible with modules from the Cray PE as only HPE Cray can give that warranty and as their inner working and precise requirements is not public.

+The ROCm 5.2.5 and 5.3.3 modules have some PDF documentation in `$EBROOTROCM/share/doc/rocgdb`, `$EBROOTROCM/share/doc/tracer` (5.3.3 only),
+`$EBROOTROCM/share/doc/rocm_smi` and `$EBROOTROCM/share/doc/amd-dbgapi`.
+The `EBROOTROCM` environment variable is defined after loading the module.